 This is a form of what’s known as an a fortiori argument.
-For example, one might say, “If I think that Medjugorje is true, that’s all well and good.
-But if even the pope thinks it’s true, then the possibility that it is true is much stronger, much more likely.”
+For example, one might say, “If I think that Medjugorje is true, that’s all well and good, but if even the pope thinks it’s true, then it’s even more likely that it is true.”

 Strictly speaking, there is nothing wrong at all with arguing for something along these lines.
-We make use of valid arguments like this all the time (“Grandma always said that eating apples would keep you healthy, but if even expert scientists confirm that belief, how much more so should we take Grandma’s advice seriously,” etc.).
-The problem, though, at least for those who follow Medjugorje, is that their commonly employed argument, based on the widely held belief that Pope John Paul II strongly favored Medjugorje, skates dangerously close to the edge of the logical fallacy of weak induction.
+We make use of valid arguments like this all the time (“Grandma always said that eating apples would keep you healthy, but if even expert scientists confirm this to be true, how much more so should we take Grandma’s advice seriously,” etc.).
+The problem, though, at least for those who follow Medjugorje, is that the commonly employed argument, based on the widely held belief that Pope Saint John Paul II strongly favored Medjugorje, skates dangerously close to the edge of the logical fallacy of weak induction.
 I’ll explain what I mean.

 As I have said before, if I am wrong about this, and if the Medjugorje phenomena are truly the apparitions of the Blessed Virgin Mary, then I will rejoice to have my error corrected.
 I mean that sincerely.
 But that’s beside the point for the purpose of this post.